nawabahmadreshi/documentation/pages/features/journeys.md

 | Dismiss Text | Text to show users wanting to continue to your mobile website instead of downloading the app.
 | Dismiss Period | Control how long before the same visitor should see the Journey again.
 Options are `1 day`, `1 week`, `1 month`, `Never Again`, and `Custom` |

-## CSS Editor
+## CSS Editor {% premiumflag %}{% endpremiumflag %}

-In addition to the WYSIWYG View Editor, you may also modify your CSS code directly.
+If you have an upgraded premium account, you may also modify your CSS code directly in addition to using the WYSIWYG View Editor.
 To do so, go to the **Configure Views** step, click to edit a template, and then select the **CSS Editor** tab on the **Customize Template** screen.

 {% image src='/img/pages/features/journeys/view-css-editor.png' third center alt='view editor and css editor toggle' %}